The Sacrificial Offering is God-ordained

-After man had sinned the first time, they tried to cover themselves using leaves.
+After mankind had sinned the first time, they tried to cover themselves using leaves.

 Nothing emphasizes the terrible nature of sin more than the slaughter of an innocent little lamb.
 This same principle was later incorporated into the tabernacle of Moses.